jaraco/inflect/README.txt

 NOTE
 ====

-I* am not taking any further correspondence on:
+I [1] am not taking any further correspondence on:

 "octopi".